Nederland, THE LOW LANDS

 As if caught in time, storybook postcard photos come to life.
 Ubiquitous bicycles cross picturesque canals; antique windmills dot ever-present waterways; colorful tulips cover fields in spring.
 Beyond its well-preserved history, we were struck by the Dutch progressive modernity.
 Known for its traditional characteristics, the Netherlands is also known for tolerance and innovation.

-God created the earth, but the Dutch created the Netherlands.Dutch proverb
+God created the Earth, but the Dutch created the Netherlands.Dutch proverb

 Know Before You Go

-Explore Places of The Netherlands
+capital of The Netherlands